Nilpotence of $\eta$ in \'etale motivic spectra: Introduction

 \subsubsection{Acknowledgments.}

 We thank Tom Bachmann for pointing out a mistake in an earlier version of this article, and Julie Bannwart for helpful feedback on a draft.
 We thank Joseph Ayoub and Lucas Gerth for taking the time of answering questions on rigid geometry.
+We thank Dan Isaksen for questions that led to \cref{sect:detect-nilpotence}.
 We also want to thank ``Société Nationale des Chemins de fer Français'' and ``Deutsche Bahn'', whose combined efforts made it necessary for the first author to stay two unexpected days at the second author's home, during which parts of this article were written.

 Klaus Mattis acknowledges support by the Deutsche Forschungsgemeinschaft (DFG, German Research Foundation) through the Collaborative Research Centre TRR 326 \emph{Geometry and Arithmetic of Uniformized Structures}, project number 444845124.